-10 foods that shouldn’t go in the refrigerator
+10 Foods That Shouldn’t Go In The Refrigerator

 Why: Like potatoes, the starches will convert to sugars, and they’ll change composition, becoming soft — or soggy! — more quickly.

-Storage tip: Store in mesh bags, or ventilated cool dry area.
+Storage tip: Store in mesh bags, or in a ventilated cool dry area.
 (Scallions and green onions can go in the fridge, as they have a higher water content.)

 Did you know?
 It’s better to store them separately from your potatoes, as the ethylene potatoes emit will shorten the onion’s shelf life.